"K" Is for Killer: Plot

-Kinsey uncovers a variety of secrets: Berlyn found Lorna's body two days before Bonney, but kept quiet about in order to lift some of Lorna's money, and also sent her mother the porn video.
+Kinsey discovers that Berlyn found Lorna's body two days before Bonney, but kept quiet about in order to steal some of Lorna's money.
+Berlyn sent her mother the video of Lorna's pornographic film.

 Leda, the wife of Lorna's landlord, had placed recording equipment in Lorna's cabin because she was worried that Lorna was having an affair with her husband.
-After obtaining the tapes, Kinsey attends a meeting of the water board, where she witnesses a contentious debate between Esselman and his business rival John "Stubby" Stockton.
+With the help of Lorna's friend, late-night radio DJ Hector Moreno, Kinsey transcribes the taped conversations, but can't make sense of them at first.
+Kinsey attends a meeting of the water board, where she witnesses a contentious debate between Esselman and his business rival John "Stubby" Stockton.

-With the help of Lorna's friend, late-night radio DJ Hector Moreno, Kinsey transcribes the taped conversations, but can't make sense of them until Esselmann is electrocuted in his swimming pool.
-Kinsey realizes the conversation is someone telling Lorna the plot and surmises that Lorna was killed to keep her quiet.
-Her suspicions turn at first to Stubby Stockton, but then she realizes Roger Bonney had the necessary knowledge and access to his father-in-law's pool to have set up the electrocution.
-The final link in the chain is when Kinsey finds a photo of Lorna and Danielle with Stockton and Bonney.
+The next day, Esselmann is electrocuted in his swimming pool.
+Thinking back to the recordings, Kinsey realizes the conversation is someone telling Lorna about the plot to kill Esselmann.
+She surmises that Lorna was killed to keep her quiet.
+Kinsey's suspicions turn at first to Stubby Stockton, but then she realizes Roger Bonney had the necessary knowledge and access to his father-in-law's pool to have set up the electrocution.
+Kinsey's suspicions are confirmed when she finds a photo of Lorna and Danielle with their "clients" Stockton and Bonney.

 Kinsey talks to Cheney Phillips about her suspicions of Bonney, but he points out there is no evidence.
 Frustrated that Bonney is likely to get away with murder, Kinsey phones the Mafia men and reports that Bonney is the killer.
 Overcome with guilt, she tries to warn Bonney, but he thinks she has come to confront him with the murder and stuns her with a taser.
-While Kinsey lies powerless on the floor, the Mafia types arrive and escort Bonney away, never to be seen again.
+While Kinsey lies powerless on the floor, the Mafia men arrive and escort Bonney away, never to be seen again.

-In the epilogue, Kinsey wonders if she can return from the "shadows" she has strayed into.